Welcome!

 I am a doctoral candidate with the Department of Political Science at the University of California, Santa Barbara.
 I am also a Carl Menger Fellow at the Mercatus Center and a Boren Fellow.
 I was previously an Adam Smith Fellow at the Mercatus Center as well as a Graduate Fellow at the Orfalea Center for Global & International Studies.
 I hold an MA in Political Science from UCSB and a BA in International Studies and French from the University of Wisconsin-Madison.

-Several years of traveling and working around the world have motivated my research interests in international relations, international political economy, foreign policy, and economic development.
+Several years of traveling and working around the world have motivated my research interests in international relations, political economy, foreign policy, international security, and economic development.
 While my prior research has examined issues pertaining to the international system broadly-speaking, my recent work has concentrated on the Global South, including regional expertise on China and Africa.
-My dissertation is titled “South-South Relations: Chinese Economic Engagement in West Africa and its Maritime Ports.”
-It employs a mixture of qualitative and quantitative methods, involving field work in Ghana, Benin, and Togo.